irfan-eternal/irfan-eternal.github.io/content/posts/Improving My Ghidra GUI + Ghidra Skills/index.en.md

 ## Ghidra Extensions

 Ghidra Extensions help you to import other features which are not in Ghidra.
-You can install a Ghidra Extension in GUI by going to Ghidra project Manager Window.Click File → Install Extensions > Click on the '+' icon in the Top left > Select the folder Which Contain the Ghidra Extension.
+You can install a Ghidra Extension in GUI by going to Ghidra project Manager Window.
+1) Click File → Install Extensions
+2) Click on the '+' icon in the Top right
+3) Select the folder Which Contain the Ghidra Extension
+4) After Importing Make sure Box under the Extension you want to install is Checked
+5) Click OK and Restart Ghidra

 Find the Ghidra Documentation for extensions [Here](https://ghidra-sre.org/InstallationGuide.html#Extensions) .These are the Two Extensions i have found usefull

 1) [Ghidrathon](https://github.com/mandiant/Ghidrathon) : The FLARE team's open-source extension to add Python 3 scripting to Ghidra.